 - Diplomats are the affiliative force that keeps groups together and typically build deep personal bonds with their employees.

-Remember that leaders can be effective or ineffective within each of these four styles of leadership, and there are a million subtle variations, but these four leadership styles give us a way to pinpoint some major philosophical differences between leaders.
+Remember that leaders can be effective or ineffective within each of these four styles, and there are a million subtle variations, but these four leadership styles give us a way to pinpoint some major philosophical differences between leaders.
 Now let's take a deeper dive...

 The Pragmatist Leadership Style

 This offers the potential for exceptional intellectual growth, but also for burnout and criticism.
-It’s a great situation for the right individuals, but employees who work for Pragmatists may find that bottom-line results can sometimes outpace softer measures like employee engagement.
+Their leadership skills provide a great situation for the right individuals, but employees who work for Pragmatists may find that bottom-line results can sometimes outpace softer measures like employee engagement.

 The Idealist Leadership Style